This winter has been long!

 Riding has been limited to the Murphy area.
 I always feel guilty riding those trails; they are so overused and crowded.

-My good friend Andrew called and wanted to do the Idaho Centenial Trail this year; I piped up, “Lets do it this month,
+My good friend Andrew called and wanted to do the Idaho Centennial Trail this year; I piped up, “Lets do it this month,

 Our group started with Chris Robin AKA Rooster